ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Paging.md

 The TLB has a valid bit that states whether an entry has a valid translation.
 Sometimes there's also protection bits, which include information such as "read, write, execute".

 Context switches provide a challenge, since we don't want one process to use another's addresses.
 One solution is to flush the TLB.
 Another solution is to provide an address space identifier (ASID) to ensure correct address space usage.

+The TLB has a reach that states how much memory can be accessed before a miss is registered.
+For Intel, this is typically sp